Romanov's Theorem in Number Fields: A lower bound for the constant in Romanov's theorem for number fields

-To finish the proof of Theorem \ref{MainTheorem} we make use of the fact that there are $\mathcal{O}(x^n)$ algebraic integers $\zeta \in \mathcal{O}_K$ such that $\house{\zeta} \leq x$ (for a proof in the case of counting totally positive algebraic integers see~\cite[Lemma 3.2]{DiophantineEquations}, the proof of the general case works along the same lines as is mentioned after the proof of~\cite[Lemma 3.2]{DiophantineEquations}). \end{proof}
+To finish the proof of Theorem \ref{MainTheorem} we make use of the fact that there are $\mathcal{O}(x^n)$ algebraic integers $\zeta \in \mathcal{O}_K$ such that $\house{\zeta} \leq x$ (for a proof in the case of counting totally positive algebraic integers see~\cite{DiophantineEquations}*{Lemma 3.2}, the proof of the general case works along the same lines as is mentioned after the proof of~\cite{DiophantineEquations}*{Lemma 3.2}).
+We may also see this by taking $\mathfrak{a}=\mathcal{O}_K$, $\beta \in \mathcal{O}_K$ arbitrary and $\zeta = 0$ in the first part of Theorem \ref{NFSieve} from where we get that the implied constant my be chosen as $\frac{\pi^{r_2}2^{r_1+r_2}}{\sqrt{|\Delta_K|}}$.
+Using this and the explicit constants in \eqref{RXnBoundLower}, \eqref{RGx2Bound} and Lemma \ref{SumConvergenceLemma} we get a lower bound for the lower density of the form